jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 Measures of association should not change if cell counts $$n_{ij}$$ are replaced by $$kn_{ij}$$ for some constant factor $$k$$.
 Sensitivity analsysis should be done to check that this is the case in analyses.

 ## Fischer's Exact Test
-When the row totals and column totals are fixed by design, we have hypergeometric sampling.
-We can assess these types of tables with exact tests.
-We can also use exact when sample sizes are small and asymptotic approximations are violated.
+When the row totals and column totals are fixed by design, this is hypergeometric sampling.
+These types of tables can be assessed with exact tests.
+Exact tests are also useful when sample sizes are small and asymptotic approximations are violated.

 Consider the following table